 - Take close notice that the manuscript is consistent and articulate as per the reader's choice.
-Proofreading does not merely involve grammar correction thing; logical correction and structured statement as per technical meaning is also what proofreader must check.
+Proofreading does not merely involve grammar correction; logical correction and structured statements, as per technical meaning, are also what proofreader must check.

 - Also, make use of a readability scoring service.
 Technical writers need to be aware of the concept of the readability score.
-The readability score is a particular degree in which many parameters are judged, which can evaluate the manuscript written by technical writers and allot a score to that.
+The readability score is a particular degree to which many parameters are judged, which can evaluate the manuscript written by technical writers and allot a score.

 - Try using the third-party spell checker tool.
 It is necessary because some spellings also differ from country to country.